 “You’ll have to go through so much paperwork and then after all that- the number of tests needed by the health department- it’s not worth it,” she replied, breaking the hug.

 The process of traveling to a kingdom was frustrating and extremely hectic to deal with.
-Loads and loads of paperwork and then test to see if the person has any diseases; all personal questions that followed after had made her blush in response.
+Loads and loads of paperwork and then tests to see if the person has any diseases; all personal questions that followed after had made her blush in response.

-She had lost her mind just filling the paperwork and she really didn’t want to go through it again- it was hell.
+She had lost her mind just filling the paperwork and she didn’t want to go through it again- it was hell.

 “Maybe you’re right.
 I don’t want to waste my time only to strangle you.
 You’re not worth it.”
 Lyla gasped, hitting her friend with a pillow, barely missing her laughing face.